 North African Merguez

 Just moving out of Québec to Ontario was a big adaptation on many levels… well back there it was.
 Clubs in the 80s’ were closing at 1am instead of 3am in Québec.
-The drinking age was 19 versus 18 (I moved when I was 23 so I was okay).
+The drinking age was 19 versus 18 – I moved to Ontario when I was 23 so I was okay.
 Most places were closed on Sunday in downtown Toronto whereas in Montréal it was another crazy day to go out.
-People were dressing very conservatively in comparison to the ones from Montréal which back then held the reputation of being North America’s Fashion Destination next to New York City… and lastly, not finding certain foods!
+People were dressing very conservatively in comparison to the ones from Montréal which back then held the reputation of being North America’s Fashion Destination next to New York City 🗽, and lastly, not finding certain foods!
 With only 5 hours of driving time between Toronto and Montréal, I couldn’t understand why there were so many food items from Québec we couldn’t find in Ontario.

 Homemade Andouille Sausage